← Back to Blog

 1. Introvrs: Best for Anyone Who Matched on Bumble BFF and Made Zero Actual Friends

 Meetup organizes events around shared interests: hiking, book clubs, language exchange, board games, crafts.
-If you want to meet people in person through structured activities rather than 1-on-1 conversation, Meetup is the go-to.
-The recurring format means you see the same people multiple times, which is how real friendships develop.
-The limitation is that it requires showing up, which is harder for people with social anxiety or busy schedules.
+It is built for meeting people in person through structured group activities rather than 1-on-1 conversation.
+The recurring format means you may see the same people multiple times.
+The tradeoff is that it requires showing up to group events in person, which is harder for people with social anxiety or busy schedules, and there is no compatibility matching beyond the activity itself.

 Friended (not to be confused with Friender, reviewed separately below) is a dedicated friendship app that matches on personality and interests rather than appearance.
-Like Bumble BFF, it's more conversational than Introvrs, but the matching goes deeper than pure location-based swiping.
-Worth trying if you want something more mainstream than Introvrs but more compatibility-focused than Bumble BFF.
+Like Bumble BFF, it leans more conversational than Introvrs, and the matching goes deeper than pure location-based swiping.
+Its compatibility layer is thinner than Introvrs, and it carries over the real-time chat pace that tends to stall platonic conversations.

-Subreddits like r/MakingFriends, r/Penpals, r/Introverts, and dozens of interest-based communities offer ways to find people with shared values and experiences.
-The async, text-based format rewards thoughtful communication over quick wit.
-Many people have formed lasting friendships through Reddit.
-It just takes more patience and initiative than a dedicated app.
+Subreddits like r/MakingFriends, r/Penpals, r/Introverts, and dozens of interest-based communities are places to find people with shared values and experiences.
+The async, text-based format suits people who prefer to write at their own pace over quick wit.
+There is no matching layer, so turning a thread into a 1-on-1 friendship takes more patience and initiative than a dedicated app, and the burden of starting and sustaining contact is entirely on you.

 Boo App Review: Personality Matching for Friendship

 Boo is a friendship and dating app that matches users based on personality type using the 16 personalities (MBTI-style) framework alongside shared interests.
-It is one of the more interesting bumble bff alternatives if what frustrated you about Bumble BFF was the shallow matching, not just the interface.
+It is a bumble bff alternative that frames matching around personality typing rather than the interface alone.

 The core experience: you complete a personality assessment, specify whether you're looking for friendship or romance, and get matched with people whose personality types are considered compatible with yours.
-The conversation layer is fairly standard, messaging and photos, but the initial matching goes deeper than proximity and appearance.
+The conversation layer is standard messaging and photos, and the initial matching is keyed to personality type rather than proximity and appearance alone.

 Boo's user base skews toward people who use personality typing as a framework for understanding themselves and others.
-If that resonates with you, the conversations tend to start with more context and land more naturally than on swipe-heavy apps.
-The main limitations are cost (premium tiers are pricey at $10–30/month) and the unscientific basis of MBTI, which may not bother you at all or may be a dealbreaker depending on your perspective.
+Two limitations stand out: cost (premium tiers run $10 to 30 a month) and the unscientific basis of MBTI, which may or may not be a dealbreaker depending on your perspective.
+Because friendship and romance share the same pool, the experience still carries a dating-app feel.

 Friender App Review: Interest-Based Friendship Swiping

-Friender takes the swipe format from dating apps and applies it to platonic friendship, but with one meaningful difference: matching is driven by shared hobbies and interests, not appearance alone.
+Friender takes the swipe format from dating apps and applies it to platonic friendship, with one difference: matching is driven by shared hobbies and interests, not appearance alone.
 You list your interests, and you're shown people nearby who share them.
-The photo is there, but it's contextualized by what you actually care about.
+The photo is there, contextualized by what you say you care about.

-In practice, Friender sits somewhere between Bumble BFF and a more interest-focused experience.
-It's more mainstream than Introvrs or Boo, which makes it more accessible if you aren't ready to move away from the familiar swipe format.
-The conversation quality depends a lot on who's active in your area.
-In larger metros, you'll find active users.
+In practice, Friender sits between Bumble BFF and a more interest-focused experience.
+It keeps the familiar swipe format, so it retains the photo-first, snap-judgment pattern that swipe fatigue comes from.
+The conversation quality depends heavily on who's active in your area.
+In larger metros, there are active users.
 In smaller markets, it can be sparse.

 Bumble BFF Alternatives: Quick Comparison